 Mountain navigation essentials

-Whether you’re totally new to mountain navigation or looking to refresh your skills, this day gives you the foundations for exploring the UK hills safely and for planning bigger adventures further afield.
+Whether you’re totally new to navigation or looking to refresh your skills, this day will give you the foundations for exploring the mountains safely and plan bigger adventures.

-Many people struggle with navigation because they’re used to following a line on their phone or watch.
-That’s what I call being a reactive navigator: always responding to what the screen tells you, rather than understanding where you are and why.
-It might seem convenient, but it’s risky - batteries die, weather changes, and plans rarely go perfectly.
-And anyone who’s tried using a touchscreen in the rain with cold hands knows how quickly “convenient” can become frustrating.
+A lot of people struggle because they’re used to just following a line on their phone or their watch.
+I think of that as being a reactive navigator: always responding to what the screen tells you rather than paying attention to where you are and why.
+It might be convenient, but it’s risky- phone batteries die, the weather can turn rubbish, or you might have to change your route.
+Anyone who’s tried using a touchscreen in the rain with freezing cold hands knows how quickly ‘convenient’ can suddenly become scary and dangerous.

-By learning to use a paper map and compass - while carrying a GPS or phone as backup - you get the best of both worlds.
-More importantly, you’ll build a clear mental picture of your journey and learn how to relate that to the landscape around you.
-That’s what makes a proactive navigator: someone who can anticipate, adapt, and stay confident whatever the terrain or weather throws at them.
+By learning how to read a map and use a compass (whilst carrying a GPS phone as a backup) you can get the best of both worlds.
+You’ll feel more connected to the landscape around you and you’ll learn how to relate that to your journey and the map.
+That’s what makes a proactive navigator: someone who can anticipate, adapt and see the bigger picture, no matter what the mountains throw at them.

-• Hillwalkers or runners wanting to gain or refresh navigation confidence
+• Hillwalkers, runners, or anyone wanting to build or refresh their navigation skills

-• People planning their first wild camps or backpacking trips
+• People planning for their first wild camping or backpacking trip

-• Those preparing for long-distance trails in the UK or overseas
+• Someone preparing for a long-distance trek overseas

-No previous experience is required - just a sense of adventure and the willingness to learn outdoors.
+No previous experience is required, just enthusiasm and the willingness to learn outdoors.

 What we’ll cover